-The work of Carrie Mae Weems consists of photographs and videos addressing inequities of race, gender, and social class.
+The work of conceptual photographer Carrie Mae Weems consists of photographs and videos addressing inequities of race, gender, and social class.
 Weems is known for her image-and-text works in which she tells visual and verbal stories of domestic life in a picture-book style.
 Weens’s images illustrate what the viewer is reading.
 Her photos are often oddly lit or blurred black-and-white pictures with text, one of which reads, “I sided with men so long I forgot women had a side.”

 Weems studied at Cal Arts and received her B.A. at age 28.
 She completed her M.F.A. at U.C.
 San Diego and studied folklore in U.C.
 Berkeley’s graduate program.
-In the 1980s, Weems turned away from documentary photography to create staged representations, which incorporated texts and narratives that dealt with racism.
+She studied modern dance and worked as a labor organizer before she became an artist.
+She taught at Hampshire College in Massachusetts in the late 1980s.

-Her “Family Pictures and Stories” 1978-1984 consists of gelatin silver prints and audio, featuring her own Oregon family.
+Her “Family Pictures and Stories” 1978-1984 consisted of gelatin silver prints and audio, featuring her own Oregon family.
 This series was intended to refute the Moynihan Report, which blamed “the deterioration of the fabric of Negro society” on a weak family structure.
 Weems incorporated candid photographs of her family with written texts and audio recordings that documented her family’s history.
-She created a deeply felt and realistic account of black family life in the United States.
+She created a deeply felt and realistic account of Black family life in the United States.

-Weems lives in Brooklyn, New York and continues to make art which provides social commentary, especially concerning the lives of black women in America.
+Weems lives in Brooklyn, New York and continues to make art which provides social commentary, especially concerning the lives of Black women in America.
 She has received many awards and honors including the MacArthur Fellow Genius Award in 2013; a 2015 W.E.B.
 DuBois Medal from Harvard University; and an Honorary Doctorate of Fine Arts from Syracuse University in 2017.